pcawte/AgDev/README.md

 - `scanf` and sscanf moved into standard library (libc)

+30/06/2023:

+- bug in strncpy.src which used a ZDS pseudo op that is not implemented in fasmg assembler.
+Replaced by individual assembly instructions.
+This problem may occur in other libraries copied from ZDS.
+For the moment, just fixed in this one location

 ### To-Do:

 - Testing / validation

+- Check for ZDS pseudo ops in any assembly language source files copied from ZDS

 - For stdio remove and stuff inherited from CE Toolchain (there is nothing used, but some remnants in the various files)